Skip to main content

 2. Try another card: Retry the transaction with a different card as chips can wear down with constant use and can also get damaged.

 3. Check slot for obstructions: If the new card also isn’t working, shine a torch or bright light into the card slot to see if anything is stuck inside.
 Card machines that are carried loose in bags can get paper, tissue, or tiny objects stuck inside the card slot.
 If you see something, blow lightly over the slot.
-If this doesn't work, try to remove the object very gently with a
+If this doesn't work, try to remove the object very gently, without damaging any of the internal parts.

 4. Check for software updates: Complete the steps below.
 If an update is available, install it and test the tap function again.